 There is not a per se rule that enables the state to always submit other-acts evidence on motive and intent.
-The evidence is subject to general strictures against use when the defendant's concession on the element for which it is offered provides a more direct source of proof.
-State v.
-Wallerman, 203 Wis.
-2d 158, 552 N.W.2d 128 (Ct.
-App.
-1996), 95-1950.
+The evidence is subject to general strictures against use when 3

 Evidence of a defendant's probation or parole status and conditions are admissible if the evidence demonstrates motive for or otherwise explains the defendant's criminal conduct.
 The status itself must provide the motive for the action.
 An action in direct violation of a condition may not be admitted to demonstrate an irresistible impulse to commit the particular crime.
 State v.
 Kourtidias, 206 Wis.
 2d 574, 557 N.W.2d 858 (Ct.
 App.
 1996), 95-1073.